rubys989/DeleteAllMessage/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [COPYING](./COPYING) for more details.

+### For Personal Use Only If you want to use it You can contact us.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)